Review of wellness and reablement in the home care sector

 Aim of the review

-The aim of the review is to assist the department to gain a better understanding of wellness and reablement in the aged home care context, including:
+The aim of the review was to assist the department to gain a better understanding of wellness and reablement in the aged home care context, including:

 - existing programs and pathways

 - uptake, understanding and delivery of these approaches across the different aged care programs, stakeholder groups and jurisdictions

 - enablers or barriers to implementation.

 The consultation included workshops, focus groups, surveys and interviews.
 More than 1,200 participants contributed to the review.
 The Department would like to thank all those participants who actively contributed to the review.